Billy Spurdle: Career

 He was bought by Second Division Port Vale in November 1956 for a £4,000 fee.
 He scored on his debut in a 3–2 win over Bury at Vale Park, and two weeks later he scored a brace in a 4–2 win over Doncaster Rovers.
 This temporarily took them away from relegation worries before a streak of seven games without victory.
-He finished the 1956–57 season with seven goals in 23 games, though this was not enough to turn around Vale's season or to save manager Freddie Steele's job, as the "Valiants" were relegated with Norman Low at the helm.
+He finished the 1956–57 season with seven goals in 23 games.
+However, this was not enough to turn around Vale's season or to save manager Freddie Steele's job, as the "Valiants" were relegated with Norman Low at the helm.

 In the summer of 1957, Spurdle was sold back to Oldham Athletic for £1,000, who were still competing in the Third Division North.
 They finished 15th in 1957–58, one point below the Third Division threshold, and as a result Ted Goodier was replaced as manager by Norman Dodgin.
 Oldham declined further and finished 21st in 1958–59, the inaugural season of the Fourth Division, and were forced to apply for re-election.
 A 23rd-place finish in 1959–60 again meant that they had to convince their peers to keep them in the Football League.
 Under the stewardship of new boss Jack Rowley, they rose to 12th place in 1960–61, before posting an 11th-place finish in 1961–62.
 In Spurdle's final season at Boundary Park, 1962–63, Oldham won promotion as the division's runners-up.
 He remained at the club as a coach, before he returned to the Channel Islands in 1967.
 He turned down the chance to become the club's manager.

 Post-retirement

-After entering the business world in Oldham, Spurdle took his family back to his native Guernsey to start up a tomato growing business.
+After entering the business world in Oldham, Spurdle took his family back to his native Guernsey to start up a tomato-growing business.
 He remained active in football, coaching the local island team.
 He died in June 2011, aged 85, leaving behind two sons, John and Roger, and a daughter, Kay.